Foundations for Cognitive, Macro and Physical

 Identify and quantify the demands of work in terms of primary physical risk factors associated with work-related musculoskeletal disorders (MSDs)

-Summarize other factors that are associated with work related MSDs such as personal and work psychosocial factors
+Summarize other factors that are associated with work related MSDs and impaired performance such as cognitive, psychosocial, and environmental risk factors

 Illustrate proper application of anthropometric measurements for analysis and design